-The global microgrid market was worth US$ 21.6 Billion in 2019.
+The global microgrid market reached a value of US$ 24.2 Billion in 2020.
+Looking forward, IMARC Group expects the market to exhibit strong growth during the next five years.
 A microgrid is a distinct energy system which consists of interconnected loads and distributed energy resources that are capable of operating in parallel with, or independently from the main power grid.
 Generally, microgrids are considered as the smaller versions of power grids which deliver electricity from producers to consumers.
 They help to reduce the overall cost and provide backup for the grid in case of emergencies.
 As compared to traditional electrical grids, microgrids are more efficient and combined with various renewable sources such as solar, wind power, small hydro, geothermal, waste-to-energy, and combined heat and power (CHP) systems.
 Additionally, they can be powered by batteries, distributed generators or solar panels.
 Apart from this, microgrids are a reliable source of electricity as they operate continuously at the time of power outages.
-Looking forward, IMARC Group expects the global microgrid market to exhibit strong growth during the next five years.

 Global Microgrid Market Drivers:

 IMARC Group provides an analysis of the key trends in each sub-segment of the global microgrid market, along with forecasts for growth at the global, regional and country level from 2021-2026.
 Our report has categorized the market based on region, energy source and application.

 The microgrid market has been segmented on the basis of energy sources which mainly include natural gas, combined heat and power, solar photovoltaic (PV), diesel, fuel cell and others.
 Amongst these, natural gas is the most popular source of energy generation used by microgrids as it produces less carbon emissions as compared to oil or coal-fired generation.

 Breakup by Application: